Lix3nn53/GuardiansOfAdelia/README.md

   * Join dungeons with up to 4 players
   * Kill dungeon boss before timeout to gain a prize chest
 * Jobs
-  * You can profess a job and create items
   * There are 4 type of jobs.
 Weaponsmith, armorsmith, alchemist, jeweller
+  * Weaponsmith crafts ranged & melee weapons.
+Armorsmith crafts heavy & light armor.
+Alchemist crafts potions & foods(buff).
+Jeweller crafts jewels & enchanting stones.
+  * There are 4 type of gathering tools.
+Axe, hoe, pickaxe, fishing rod.
+Tools lose durability when you gather ingredients with them.
-  * There are 7 types of material gathering.
-Woodcutting, harvesting_grass, harvesting_flower, fishing, mining_ore, mining_jewelry, hunting
+  * There are 6 types of gathering.
+Woodcutting, harvesting_flower, fishing, mining_ore, mining_jewelry, hunting
-  * You can open crafting gui by right clicking certain blocks
+  * You can open crafting gui by right clicking certain blocks like anvil, grindstone etc
-  * You can create items from crafting gui by using materials
+  * On crafting gui, select the level of items you want to create, then craft by clicking on items at cost of ingredients
-  * You can gain job experience by crafting and unlock higher tier crafts
+  * You can gain job experience by crafting and unlock higher level crafts
 * Pets
   * Buy eggs from pet-merchants and equip to spawn your pet.
 When spawned your pet will follow you
   * There are 2 types of pets.
 Companions and mounts